 Tuition for undergraduate students at the University of Illinois at Chicago who are residents of Illinois is $5,292 per semester for a full course load of at least 12 hours.
 Some programs may cost more and have special fees added for certain classes, and out-of-state students will pay more based on their status and the program chosen.
 Fees a student may pay include a Service Fee, Sustainability Fee, Health Insurance Fee, and a Student to Student Fee.
 Students who enroll in online undergraduate classes will pay a fee per credit hour for their chosen program.
 For example, the Bachelor of Business Administration is $406 per credit.
 Online graduate tuition is also charged per credit and is dependent on the program chosen.
 Tuition costs range from $580 to $1250 per credit.

 Students are eligible for federal financial aid when they attend the University of Illinois at Chicago, and students who want to qualify for an aid package should submit their FAFSA by October of the year before they want to attend classes.
 Not only can students apply for federal student loans, private student loans, and qualify for grants through the federal government, but they can also seek out funding through the Office of Scholarships at the university.
 The school also offers a variety of fellowships, and also keeps a database of external scholarships and fellowships at its Office of External Fellowships website.
-Students interested in the BS in Management or the MBA in human resources should contact the Graduate College website for more information on financial aid opportunities.
+Students interested in the BS in Management or the MBA in human resources should contact the University of Illinois Chicago Graduate College website for more information on financial aid opportunities.